Geoalert/mapflow-docs-en/source/userguides/prices.rst

      - | :del:`$1000`
        | $800

-All prices below are given in Mapflow credits
+All prices below are given in Mapflow credits.
+Mapflow Web also provides a transparent price breakdown in the processing pipeline.

-Maflow Web models pricing
+Maflow models pricing
 -------------------------

 .. csv-table::